tebelorg/TLE/README.md

 ![Sample ETL](https://github.com/tebelorg/TA.ETL/raw/master/sample.png)

 # Why This
-TA.ETL lets you programmatically transform spreadsheet data (or MySQL database) by remapping columns and preparing data for import by downstream system.
+TA.ETL lets you programmatically transform spreadsheet data (or MySQL database) by remapping columns and preparing data for consumption by downstream systems.

 Example use case is syncing ipcLink system used by Singapore non-profits to MYOB accounting system.
 For open-source ETL tools that are based on GUI, consider using [Pentaho Data Integration](http://community.pentaho.com/projects/data-integration/) or [Talend Open Studio](https://www.talend.com/download/talend-open-studio#t4).

 # Set Up
 Create a transformation mapping file with 2 rows, for eg